wixplosives/stylable.io/docs/getting-started/webpack-integration.md

 ### With another CSS solution

-Coming into an existing project with other Webpack CSS integration solutions, you need to exclude `.st.css` files from that other integration.
+When coming into a project with an existing Webpack CSS integration, you will need to exclude `.st.css` files from any other integration.

-For example, exclude stylable from `css-loader`:
+For example, exclude Stylable from `css-loader`:

 ```js {11}
 const { StylableWebpackPlugin } = require('@stylable/webpack-plugin');